cindy4ever/running-dashboard/README.md

 - Weekly and monthly training analytics
 - ML-based run classification (long run, tempo, interval, etc.)
-- Streaming pace and heart rate metrics
+- Streaming pace and heart rate metrics charts
 - AI insights powered by Groq (LLaMA 3.1)
 - GPS route heatmaps using Folium
 - All data stored in DuckDB for speed and portability